-You will find a poverty stricken person always making excuses about their predicament, circumstances and position in life.
+You will find a poverty-stricken person always making excuses for their predicament, circumstances, and position in life.
 Let go of the excuses once and for all.
 You are where you are, so live with that but decide to move forward in a better direction that will lead you to financial success.

 If you really think about it, no one really cares about excuses, they are simply a way to draw sympathy from others.
 And if you have a habit of being around other like-minded people, then there is no doubt, they will give you all the sympathy they can muster in order to keep you feeling sorry for yourself for as long as possible.

 Constantly Worried About Losing Money